rklaehn/intervalset/README.md

 [![Build Status](https://travis-ci.org/rklaehn/intervalset.png)](https://travis-ci.org/rklaehn/intervalset)

 This repository contains two data structures for sets of *non-overlapping* intervals.
+Boundaries are either inclusive or exclusive, so (0..2] is different to [1..2].

 ## IntervalTrie